 Yunah Lee is thrilling audiences in the U.S., Europe and Asia with her “handsomely colored full lyric sound” (Opera News) and “picture perfect” acting (Berkshire Fine Arts).
 Recent performances in the title role of Madama Butterfly were hailed in Germany as “a revelation… [her] voice unites the girlish innocence and the wistful sensuality [of Cio Cio San]” (Online Musik Magazin). “...thoroughly captivating, above all thanks to Yunah Lee, who is utterly convincing in mood and presentation… a commanding and touching performance revealing the highs and lows of Butterfly’s emotions.”
 (Das Opernglas).

 Other notable roles in her repertoire include Mimi in La Boheme (New York City Opera, Cleveland Opera, Boheme Opera, Opera Roanoke, Aspen Music Festival, Sao Paolo, Brazil and Korea National Opera), Micaela in Carmen (New York City Opera, Fort Worth Opera, Opera El Paso, and Boheme Opera and in Tokyo, Japan) Liu in Turandot (Minnesota Opera and Orlando Opera), Marguerite in Faust (Minnesota Opera, Toledo Opera, El Pazo Opera, Natchez Opera), Adina in L’Elisir d’Amore (Orlando Opera and Virginia Opera), Leila in Les Pecheurs des Perles (Opera Cleveland), and Elvira in Don Giovanni (Palm Beach Opera, Westfield Symphony, Opera on the James).
 Pamina in Die Zauberflöte (Kalamazoo Symphony), Nedda in I Pagliacci (Intermountain Opera), Juliette in Gounod’s Romeo et Juliette (Opera Roanoke), the Countess in Le Nozze di Figaro (Kentucky Opera), and Pamina in Die Zauberflöte (Opera Carolina).
-She has also sung Leonora in Il Trovatore and Donna Anna in Don Giovanni in Korea.
-She will sing Marguerite this coming May with Opera San Antonio.
+She has also sung Leonora in Il Trovatore and Donna Anna in Don Giovanni in Korea and sang Marguerite this past May with Opera San Antonio.

 As an active concert singer, Ms. Lee has performed as soprano soloist in Handel’s Messiah, Mozart’s Requiem, Haydn’s The Creation and Bach’s St. Matthew Passion with the New York Oratorio Society at Carnegie Hall, and Verdi Requiem with National Chorale at Avery Fisher Hall.
 In 2008, Ms. Lee was invited to appear as a soloist in the Great Mountain Music Festival, where she performed works of Rodrigo, Villa Lobos, Handel, Earl Kim and George Crumb.
 The 2005-2006 season saw Ms. Lee's debut with Hiroshima Symphony performing Mahler Symphony No. 2, in the memorial concert of the 60th year after the Atomic Bomb in Hiroshima, her solo recital in Los Angeles at USC’s Newman Hall, KMF Virtuoso Concert at Alice Tully Hall with pianist Warren Jones and her European concert debut with the Pablo Picasso Orchestra in Malaga, Spain.